FartyPants/merge_lora_CPU/README.md

-IGNORE_WHEN_COPYING_START
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END

-Example 5: Merge using bfloat16 and save as .bin (not safetensors)
+##Example 5: Merge using bfloat16 and save as .bin (not safetensors)

 python merge_tool.py \